Sunday, December 31, 2017 - 10

 - that the Word of God may dwell in us and that we may allow it to enlighten our lives;

-- that before we pass any comments, the very light of the Word may shine and dominate with the mystery of the living presence of the Lord.
+- that before we share any comments, the very light of the Word may shine with the mystery of the living presence of the Lord.

 4. Some questions